itlab-vision/dl-benchmark/README.md

     for Caffe.
   - `OpenVINO_DLDT` is a directory of Dockerfiles for Intel® Distribution of OpenVINO™ Toolkit.
-  - `TensorFlow`is a directory of Dockerfiles for Intel® Optimization for TensorFlow.
+  - `TensorFlow`is a directory of Dockerfiles for Intel® Optimizations for TensorFlow.

 - `docs` directory contains auxiliary documentation.
 Please, find